TanStack/router/docs/guide/data-loading.md

 ### ⚠️ Some Important Defaults

 - By default, the `staleTime` is set to `0`, meaning that the route's data will always be considered stale and will always be reloaded in the background when the route is rematched.
-- By default, when attempting to preload a previously preloaded, it will be considered fresh for **30 seconds**.
-This means that if a route is preloaded, then preloaded again within 30 seconds, the second preload will be ignored.
-This is to prevent unnecessary preloads from happening too frequently. **When a route is loaded normally, the standard `staleTime` is used.**
+- By default, a previously preloaded route is considered fresh for **30 seconds**.
+This means
+- if a route is preloaded, then preloaded again within 30 seconds, the second preload will be ignored.
+This prevents unnecessary preloads from happening too frequently. **When a route is loaded normally, the standard `staleTime` is used.**
 - By default, the `gcTime` is set to **30 minutes**, meaning that any route data that has not been accessed in 30 minutes will be garbage collected and removed from the cache.
 - `router.invalidate()` will force all active routes to reload their loaders immediately and mark every cached route's data as stale.

 ### Using `loaderDeps` to access search params

 Imagine a `/posts` route supports some pagination via search params `offset` and `limit`.
 For the cache to uniquely store this data, we need to access these search params via the `loaderDeps` function.
-By explicitly identifying them, each route match for `/posts` with different offset and limit won't get mixed up!
+By explicitly identifying them, each route match for `/posts` with different `offset` and `limit` won't get mixed up!

 Once we have these deps in place, the route will always reload when the deps change.